 What eats cyanobacteria in a reef tank?

 Cyano does behave like an algae however, being photosynthetic, and thriving in brightly lit tanks.
-It loves to spread across rocks, substrate and tank glass and the sheets expand when the light is on, and shrink at night.
+It loves to spread across rocks, the sand bed and tank glass and the sheets expand when the light is on, and shrink at night.

 Because its not an algae, none of the usual algae-eating fish or invertebrates are effective on it, and in fact its slightly toxic.
-So it needs to be tackled in different ways.
+So red slime algae needs to be tackled in different ways.

 What causes Cyanobacteria?